Life in the UK Test

 Will I receive a document proving that I passed the test?

 You will receive a ‘unique reference number’.
-You need this number to complete your citizenship or settlement under ILR application.
-Read more about this in our British citizenship and Indefinite leave to remain sections on our website.
+You need this number to complete your citizenship or ILR application.

 If you took your test before 17 December 2019, you’ll have a letter with a ‘test reference ID’ instead of a unique reference number.
 If you lost the letter, you would need to send a note explaining that you have lost the letter with your citizenship or settlement application.